enthought/enaml/_sources/instructional/overview.txt

 Prerequisites
 ^^^^^^^^^^^^^

-Enaml is developed using `Python <http://python.org/>`_ 2.7 and requires recent (2012-current) versions of the following libraries:
+Enaml is developed using `Python <http://python.org/>`_ 2.7 and requires recent (2012-current) versions of the following libraries, available in the `Enthought Python Distribution <http://enthought.com/products/getepd.php>`_ or at the links below:

 *Required*: